bhermanmit/ans_cd/source/authors/poster_auth_11.rst

 DeWitte, Jacob - Posters
 ------------------------

-* :download:`Jacob DeWitte, Massachusetts Institute of Technology.
+* `Jacob DeWitte, Massachusetts Institute of Technology.
 How To Burn Actinides: Which Spectrum is Better?.
-Fuel Cycle & Waste Management <../docs/420.pdf>`
+Fuel Cycle & Waste Management <../_static/docs/420.pdf>`_